DSC-SPIDAL/harp/website/content/docs/harpdaal/handson.md

 ### Download Docker Image and launch Container Instance

-Execute the two commands to load in docker image and launch a container instance.
+Execute the two commands to load docker image and launch a container instance.

 ```bash
 # Download an image
 sudo docker pull lee212/harp-daal:icc_included
 # Start a container
 sudo docker run -it lee212/harp-daal:icc_included /etc/bootstrap.sh -bash
 ```
+After executing the last command you will be logged on to the docker image.

-The container takes up to 20GB disk space, if the machine has more than 50GB disk space, there shall be no problem to launch the container instance.
-Otherwise, users could use the following commands to clean up the Docker space
+The container takes up to 20GB disk space.
+If the machine has more than 50GB disk space, there shall be no problem to launch the container instance.
+Otherwise, users could use the following commands to clean up the docker space

 ```bash
 # Remove useless docker images
 sudo docker image rm <useless-docker-image>